 Now that we have the design environment installed and have successfully modified the Example Form application, we can work through the steps of deploying that application to your device.

-If you followed along with the Trying Out an ODK-X Survey Application, you should already have all the necessary tools installed on your device.
+If you followed along with the Trying Out ODK-X Survey, you should already have all the necessary tools installed on your device.
 If not, follow the Installing ODK-X Basic Tools instructions to install ODK-X Services, ODK-X Survey, and ODK-X Tables.

 First, open the OI File Manager on the device.
 Delete the whole opendatakit folder by clicking the folder and holding it until it becomes highlighted in blue.
 Then press the delete icon, and click OK in the resulting window.

 Next, you must force stop all ODK-X apps on the device.
 To do this, navigate to your device’s Settings, then go to Apps.